In this article:

 - Understand how personal loans work.
 Repaying a personal loan is different from repaying credit card debt.
-With a personal loan, you pay fixed-amount installments over a set period of time until the debt is completely repaid.
-Read about how personal loans work to learn more.
+With a personal loan, you pay in fixed installments over a set period of time until the debt is repaid.

 - Know your credit score.
-Before making any credit decision, acquaint yourself with your credit history and scores so you understand how lenders see you.
-You can check your free credit score on our site.
+Before making any credit decision, find out your credit history and scores so you understand how lenders see you.
+You can check your Experian credit score for free to see where you stand.

 - Know the terms.
 It's crucial to understand the terms of any loan you're considering.
-Review the interest rates, length of the loan and what your monthly payment will be and consider how it fits with your budget.
+Review the interest rates, length of the loan, what your monthly payment will be and how it fits with your budget.

-If you need help finding a personal loan, check out Experian CreditMatch, which will match you with offers that you will most likely qualify for based on your credit profile.
+If you need help finding the right personal loan for you, consider trying Experian CreditMatch™, which will match you with relevant offers based on your credit profile.

 FICO® is a registered trademark of Fair Isaac Corporation in the U.S. and other countries.